facebookresearch/gtn/docs/python/source/gtn.rst

    Subtract one scalar graph from another.

-.. py:function:: sum(graphs)
+.. py:function:: union(graphs)

-   Construct the sum (union) of a list of graphs.
+   Construct the union of a list of graphs.

 .. py:function:: viterbi_score(graph)